telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

     End Sub
   {{endregion}}

 We call the `Echo` method, but its implementation calls the `EchoPrivate` method, so our assertion passes.

-Like an instance non-public generic methods `Mock.NonPublic` can be used to mock non-public generic static ones, here is the sample test:
+Like a non-public instance generic methods `Mock.NonPublic` can be used to mock non-public static generic ones, here is the sample test:

   #### __[C#]__